btror/Bootstrap-Practice/README.md

 # Bootstrap-Practice
 Practice with the Bootstrap framework.
+My goal was to simply mess around with the framework.

 grids
 <p><img src="indexpage.JPG" width="750" height="400"></p>